-In the last few decades, The Christian-Jewish dialogue has thrived, been thriving in the last few decades, gaining both public and scholarly attention.
-In most cases, this dialogue takes has taken-place between representatives of more open flanks of both-Christianity and Judaism, and involvesd participants who have with a liberal religious attitude, typically termed "liberal", in a sense that bBoth parties are united by a similar-political and cultural vision that transcends their differences between them.
-Dialogue is seems to be an outcome of the weakening of radical voices, who allegedly regard relations with another religion with hostility, and to the growth of moderate religious approaches, which enables rational and pragmatic inter-faith discussions.
-Therefore, Jewish-Christian dialogue, in other words, is judged to be a phenomenon pertaining to the secular liberalist/liberal setting phenomenon of the post-war Western world, and is carried out through the means of by a modernized and moderated universal, religious language.
+The Christian-Jewish dialogue has been thriving in the last few decades, gaining both public and scholarly attention.
+In most cases, this dialogue has taken place between representatives of more open flanks of both Christianity and Judaism, and involved participants who have a religious attitude typically termed "liberal", in a sense that both parties are united by a similar political and cultural vision that transcends the differences between them.
+Dialogue seems to be an outcome of the weakening of radical voices, who allegedly regard relations with another religion with hostility, and to the growth of moderate religious approaches, which enables rational and pragmatic inter-faith discussions.
+Jewish-Christian dialogue, in other words, is judged to be a phenomenon pertaining to the secular/liberal setting of the postwar Western world, and is carried out through the means of a modernized and moderated universal religious language.

 However, this common understanding of the nature and scope of Jewish-Christian dialogue is limited in two respects.
 First, it does not cover the entire range of dialogical phenomena.
 As the studies discussed at the workshop suggest, several dialogical initiatives do not adhere to liberal criteria, which assume a rational agreement about the place of religious commitment and its contribution to a diverse society.
 In fact, one can find dialogical inclinations in surprisingly illiberal settings.
-Second, the liberal narrative of the Jewish-Christian dialogue focuses mainly on the geographical and political settings of Europe and North America; it omits other types of omitting dialogue and their unique concerns, that stem-stemming from other landscapes and their unique concerns.
-These nonwWestern initiatives are grounded on alternative religious grammars and are oriented towards other sets of political agendas, which often explicitly rejectings the liberal program.
+Second, the liberal narrative of the Jewish-Christian dialogue focuses mainly on the geographical and political settings of Europe and North America; it omits other types of dialogue that stem from other landscapes and their unique concerns.
+These non-western initiatives are grounded on alternative religious grammars and are oriented towards other sets of political agendas, which often explicitly rejects the liberal program.